fossas/fossa-cli/README.md

 [![FOSSA Downloads](https://img.shields.io/github/downloads/fossas/fossa-cli/total.svg)](https://github.com/fossas/fossa-cli/releases)

-Fossa CLI is a zero-configuration polyglot dependency analysis tool.
+`fossa-cli` is a zero-configuration polyglot dependency analysis tool.
 You can point fossa CLI at any codebase or build, and it will automatically detect dependencies being used by your project.

-Fossa CLI currently supports automatic dependency analysis for [many different build tools and languages](docs/references/strategies/README.md#supported-languages).
+`fossa-cli` currently supports automatic dependency analysis for [many different build tools and languages](docs/references/strategies/README.md#supported-languages).
 It also has limited support for vendored dependency detection, container scanning, and system dependency detection.
 These features are still a work in progress.
 Our goal is to make the FOSSA CLI a universal tool for dependency analysis.

-Fossa CLI integrates with [FOSSA](https://fossa.com) for dependency analysis, license scanning, vulnerability scanning, attribution report generation, and more.
+`fossa-cli` integrates with [FOSSA](https://fossa.com) for dependency analysis, license scanning, vulnerability scanning, attribution report generation, and more.

 ## Table of Contents